Geostellar/coin/documentation/basic_function/README.rst

 and continue to deploy systems without doing another ICO.
 This has the additional benefit of keeping the tokens from expiring after 30 years.

-One possibility would be to make sure that the token *does not accrue ehter*.
+One possibility would be to make sure that the token does *not accrue ether*.
 Not all of the implications to this have been thought though, but in basic terms:

 For the sake of discussion, let's say that payments are made every year.